Harassment and Inappropriate Behaviors

 • Having unwelcome physical interaction with someone (slapping on the back, embracing, pushing someone, invading their personal space etc.)

-Management methods based on pressure and fear, occurring on a large scale in a company, for example in the context of a structural reorganisation or a project, could be considered as "institutional harassment".
+Management methods based on pressure and fear, occurring on a large scale in a company, for example in the context of a structural reorganization or a project, could be considered as "institutional harassment".

-Examples of inappropriate behaviors that could constitute sexual harassment:
+Examples of behaviors that could be qualified as inappropriate behavior or sexual harassment:

 • Having excessive or inappropriate physical contact (touching someone’s intimate part of the body…), staring at someone constantly, ...